ypaulsussman/yblog/content/posts/Revisiting Zero to One.md

 Oh, man, this is exciting: a next-steps section to one of these "revisitation" posts that _doesn’t_ involve `${present-Y}` exhorting `${future-Y}` to build a proof-of-concept toy app that he’ll likely never get around to!

-I mean, sure, instead it’s him making an exhortation to reimplement, as a thought experiment, the fundamentals of administering of a society's educational edifice. (_And then, if there's time left over, extracting the nifty bits to construct an early-21<sup>st</sup> c. software monopoloy._)
+I mean, sure, instead it’s him making an exhortation to reimplement, as a thought experiment, the fundamentals of administering a society's educational edifice. (_And then, if there's time left over, extracting the nifty bits to construct an early-21<sup>st</sup> c. software monopoly._)

-But... at least it’s not another `rails g scaffold foo`.
+But hey, at least it’s not another `rails g scaffold foo`...